Biot, Alpes-Maritimes: History

 Biot was able to recover and return to its prosperous times in 1470 thanks to the King René of Naples who came to settle in Biot with advantageous conditions.
-In the 16th Century, Villagers quickly enriched themselves with farming and pottery.
+In the 16th century, Villagers quickly enriched themselves with farming and pottery.
 Although there were a few invasions that caused damages to the town's crops, Biot bounced back on its feet and became a renowned center for ceramics.

-A few months before his death, in 1955, innovative cubist artist, Fernand Leger moved from Paris to Biot.
-Fernand Leger bought a villa, The Mas Saint André, located at the foot of the village right by a garden.
-Leger came to Biot to pursue the manufacture of his ceramics.
-His widow, Nadia Léger, and his close collaborator, Georges Bauquier, opened up a museum in 1960 as an homage to Leger, and to share the knowledge of his work.
-To this day, the Fernand Leger Museum in Biot attracts visitors.
+A few months before his death in 1955, the innovative cubist artist Fernand Leger moved from Paris to Biot.
+Leger bought a villa, The Mas Saint André, located at the foot of the village by a garden.
+Leger came to Biot to pursue the production of his ceramics.
+His widow, Nadia Léger, and his close collaborator, Georges Bauquier, opened a museum in 1960 as an homage to Leger, sharing knowledge of his work.
+The Fernand Leger Museum continues to attract visitors to Biot.

 Population

 Location

 Biot is located between Cannes and Nice on the border of the town of Antibes.
-Rich in history, Biot along with Antibes, Le Bar sur Loup, Valbonne, Vallauris and other close-by communities constitute the Sophia-Antipolis tech park with currently more than 38’000 scientists and engineers in a striving start-up culture of more than 2’500 companies and universities.
+Biot and the nearby communities of Antibes, Mougins, Valbonne, and Vallauris constitute the Sophia Antipolis technology park, which houses 2,500 companies and universities.